angular/angular/aio/content/guide/security.md

 The AOT template compiler is the default compiler used by Angular CLI applications, and you should use it in all production deployments.

 An alternative to the AOT compiler is the JIT compiler which compiles templates to executable template code within the browser at runtime.
-Angular trusts template code, so dynamically generating templates and compiling them, in particular templates containing user data, circumvents Angular's built-in protections and is a security anti-pattern.
+Angular trusts template code, so dynamically generating templates and compiling them, in particular templates containing user data, circumvents Angular's built-in protections.
+This is a security anti-pattern.
 For information about dynamically constructing forms in a safe way, see the [Dynamic Forms](guide/dynamic-form) guide.

 <a id="server-side-xss"></a>